 7. Owner Move-in

 8. Withdrawal of the Rental Unit Permanently from Rental Market

 Written Notice to Cease

-For Breach of Lease, Nuisance, Criminal Activity and Failure to Give Access, the Landlord is required to serve the Tenant with a Written Notice to Cease first to provide the Tenant an opportunity to cure an alleged violation or problem prior to service of a notice to terminate tenancy.
+For Breach of Lease, Nuisance, Criminal Activity and Failure to Give Access, the Landlord is required to first serve the Tenant with a Written Notice to Cease to provide the Tenant an opportunity to cure an alleged violation or problem prior to service of a notice to terminate tenancy.